Last Updated on December 12, 2025 by SampleBoard

 UNSW CoFA Block D’s renovation in Paddington used vertical timber battens to make a sophisticated architectural statement.

-The project showed how vertical elements break up large commercial facades while creating upward movement that makes structures appear taller.
+The project demonstrated how vertical elements break up large commercial facades, creating an upward movement that makes structures appear taller.

-Vertical wood shades started as ornamental features but dramatically boosted the building's perceived height while showcasing timber's structural potential.
+Vertical wood shades initially served as ornamental features, but they dramatically enhanced the building’s perceived height while showcasing the structural potential of timber.

-The Community Church Knarvik by Reiulf Ramstad Architects in Norway earned prestigious A+Awards recognition for its creative use of pre-weathered pine heartwood installed vertically.
+The Community Church Knarvik, designed by Reiulf Ramstad Architects in Norway, has earned prestigious A+ Awards recognition for its creative use of pre-weathered pine heartwood installed vertically.

-Window arrangements alternating with vertical wooden members create a dynamic visual rhythm that emphasises height over width.
+Window arrangements alternating with vertical wooden members create a dynamic visual rhythm that emphasizes height over width.

 This design approach turned a modest structure into an architectural masterpiece.